(214) 390-7947 (Overseas Callers)

 The easiest way to apply for a Tanzanian business visa is by visiting the Tanzanian Embassy located in your home country.
 You will have to fill out a visa application form and bring your original passport along with a couple of photos for submission.

 You may be able to obtain a business visa to Tanzania upon arrival, depending on your nationality.
 If you are from the UK, then you can also submit your visa application by post.
-Citizens of 66 different countries can enter in Tanzania without obtaining a visa.
+Citizens of 66 different countries can enter Tanzania without obtaining a visa.
 Do your research ahead of time to learn about the particular requirements for your home country.

 Can I extend my visa while I am in the country?
 Can you help me with this?

 Yes, you can extend your business visa to continue your volunteering experience in Tanzania with IFRE.
 You simply need to pay a visit to the Immigration Bureau located near your project and submit an application for the visa extension.
-You can extend your business visa for up op 3 months at a time and your in-country coordinator can offer you advice in this regard.
+You can extend your business visa for up op 3 months at a time, and your in-country coordinator can offer you advice in this regard.

 How do I contact IFRE’s local coordinator while I am in Tanzania?

 You can contact the IFRE’s local coordinator via your mobile phone or go online and email them about your inquiry.
-We will provide you with the contact details prior to your trip, so if there is an emergency or you feel like you need help, you can get in touch with them immediately.
+We will provide you with the contact details before your trip, so if there is an emergency or you feel like you need help, you can get in touch with them immediately.

 How can I communicate with my family while volunteering in Tanzania?